The Venus Morning Apparition

 Moon near Venus Dates,

 The Moon is easy to find, and on one or two days in each month, it passes Venus in the sky.
-Use the following tables to see on which dates the Moon passes near the planet between February and October 2018:
+Use the following tables to see on which dates the Moon passes near the planet between November 2018 and July 2019:

 Because Venus never appears more than 47° from the Sun, the Moon always shows a crescent phase whenever it passes the planet in the sky: a waxing crescent during evening apparitions and a waning crescent during morning apparitions.

 The Moon moves relatively quickly against the background stars in an Eastward direction, at about its own angular width (0º.5) each hour (about 12º.2 per day).
 Because it is relatively close to the Earth, an effect called parallax causes it to appear in a slightly different position (against the background stars) when seen from any two locations on the globe at any given instant; the further apart the locations, the greater the Moon's apparent displacement against the background stars.
-Therefore, for any given date and time listed in the table, the Moon will appear closer to Venus when seen from some locations than others.
+Therefore, for any given date and time listed in the table, the Moon will have appeared closer to Venus when seen from some locations than others.
 For this reason, the dates shown in the table should be used only for general guidance.

 ^ Back to Top of Page